gokubi/policies/citizen_code_of_conduct.md

   * Refrain from demeaning, discriminatory, or harassing behavior and speech.
   * Be mindful of your surroundings and of your fellow participants.
   * Be an advocate for the health and safety of your fellow participants.
   * Speak up and act if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
-[Alert community]

 ## 4. Unacceptable Behavior

 The following behaviors are considered unacceptable within our community:

-  * Any non-consensual behavior--See section 1 above for more detail.
+  * Any non-consensual behavior--See section 2 above for more detail.
   * Violence, threats of violence, or violent language directed against another person.
   * Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
   * Posting or threatening to post other people's personally identifying information ("doxing").